-As put forward in HB 2479, the petition threshold of 10 percent could stand to be reduced to 7 percent in order to ease the burden on petitioners.
+First, we recommend that the petition threshold of 10 percent be reduced to ease the burden on petitioners.
 This would be of particular assistance to Texans living in rural counties with smaller population sizes, who have greater difficulty reaching the required number of signatures plus a certain overage to act as a buffer.
+A threshold of 7 percent or less should be considered.

-Additionally, the system could be strengthened in such a way so as to better respect the will of voters.
+Secondly, the system could be strengthened in such a way so as to better respect the will of voters.
 Under current law, if a majority of voters reject a municipality's proposed annexation at the ballot box, those same residents could be propositioned on the same question as soon as the "first anniversary of the date [that the municipality adopted] the resolution."
 A longer cooling off period is warranted to give both parties more time to absorb the results.
-Upholding the will of the voters can be done by requiring the city to wait at least five years before attempting to annex an area that voters rejected at the ballot box.
+To achieve this, we recommend adding a provision that requires a "cooling off" period of at least 5 years from a failed annexation election so that the city cannot repeatedly ask the same question.

-Together, these reforms will improve the opt-in election process and ultimately reinforce the importance of a fundamental principle: the consent of the governed.
-For these reasons, we ask the committee to look favorably on HB 2479.
+Together, these reforms could improve the opt-in election process and ultimately reinforce the importance of a fundamental principle: the consent of the governed.
+For these reasons, we ask the author to consider our amendments favorably.